AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

   <tr>
    <td><img src="assets/migration.jpg"></td>
    <td>
     <p><a href="https://business.adobe.com/products/learning-manager/adobe-learning-manager.html">Adobe Learning Manager</a> is a cloud-hosted, learner-centric, and self-service learning management solution.
-Adobe enables enterprises with the existing Learning Management Systems (LMS) to migrate their organization's training data and training content to the Captivate Prime LMS application. </p></td>
+Adobe enables enterprises with the existing Learning Management Systems (LMS) to migrate their organization's training data and training content to the Learning Manager LMS application. </p></td>
   </tr>
  </tbody>
 </table>

 ### Usage scenario {#usagescenario}

 In general, large enterprises have their in-house LMS or any vendor provided legacy Learning Management Systems.
 LMS consists of your enterprise training content and training data.
-As an enterprise when you purchase the Captivate Prime, you may want to move your existing LMS content and data to Captivate Prime so you can leverage the benefits of modern and intuitive LMS without losing any of your organization's legacy data.
+As an enterprise when you purchase the Learning Manager, you may want to move your existing LMS content and data to Learning Manager so you can leverage the benefits of modern and intuitive LMS without losing any of your organization's legacy data.

-Captivate Prime provides the necessary tools and specifications so that your organization's integration Administrator can set up and perform the migration tasks.
+Learning Manager provides the necessary tools and specifications so that your organization's integration Administrator can set up and perform the migration tasks.

-As of today, the Migration feature in Captivate Prime can be accessed by an organization's Administrators by contacting Adobe support team.
+As of today, the Migration feature in Learning Manager can be accessed by an organization's Administrators by contacting Adobe support team.
 To enable Migration feature in your account, you can reach out to the Adobe Learning Manager support team.

 ## Migration process {#apidescription}